Funding for Assistive Technology

 The webinars are for persons with disabilities, their family members, advocates, and professionals.
 Amy Goldman, Co-Executive Director of the Institute on Disabilities and a licensed speech-language pathologist, and Chava Kintisch, Staff Attorney and Assistive Technology Project Director, Disability Rights Network of Pennsylvania, are among the featured speakers.

-The first two webinars were recorded and are linked below:
+All four webinars were recorded and are linked below:

 Webinar 1: "Getting Durable Medical Equipment from Medical Assistance Managed Care: The Basics"

 Recorded: Thursday, September 12, 2013.

 Webinar 2: "Getting Your Communication or Mobility Equipment: Evaluations"

 Recorded: Tuesday, September 17, 2013.
 (Webinar begins at about 1:00 minute into the recording.)

 Webinar 3: "Getting Equipment for Hearing from Hearing from Medical Assistance Managed Care - March 4, 2014"